 The beginnings of the Benlysta movement were discovered by researchers at the National Jewish Health (previously the National Jewish Medical and Research Center) when they discovered a B-cell activating factor.
 It was a naturally occurring protein that was named protein TALL-1 by the University of Colorado.
 By June of 1999, HGS (Human Genone Sciences) referred to it as BLyS (B lymphocyte stimulator).
 Many clinical studies showed there was a connection between higher levels of BLyS and lupus disease activity.
 In 1999, the Alliance for Lupus Research for founded and has since been rebranded to the LRA.
 The LRA pushed for disease recognition and funding through the Department of Defense through the 90’s and early 2000’s.

 In 2003, Congress established the National Lupus Patient Registry, the first comprehensive research study for lupus, under the direction of the CDC.

 World Lupus Day was founded in 2004 and sponsored by the World Lupus Federation and is recognized and celebrated on May 10th.
 In 2005, Lupus was listed as eligible for funding by the DOD.

 2010 – present

 Benlysta (belimumab) was approved by the U.S. Food and Drug Administration for treatment of SLE on March 9, 2011.
 It is still successfully being used by rheumatologists as an additional treatment along with hydroxychloroquine (plaquenil) and steroids.
-In 2011, the American College of Rheumatology developed the official guidelines for diagnosing lupus nephritis.
+In 1997 and 2011, the American College of Rheumatology (ACR) developed official guidelines for diagnosing lupus nephritis.

 Sadly, there is still no cure for lupus.
 However, if you are newly diagnosed with lupus, you have a 80-90% rate of living a normal life expectancy.
 Even though there is still a long way to go, that is a huge improvement from the beginning of the modern era.